 Upright Ace of Swords

 In the upright position, the Ace of Swords indicates a mental breakthrough and a new beginning.
 The sword represents the power of intellect to cut out a path.
 However, the sword is picky about who wields it.
 It goes to people who have a particular mindset.
-If you select this card, you're likely someone who can't sit still with pleasantries and the home life.
-Perhaps you want adventure, or the truth, or maybe even a better life.
+If you select this card, you're likely someone who can't sit still with pleasantries and home life.
+Perhaps you want adventure, or the truth, or maybe, even, a better life.
 The sword goes to those who are noble in heart and mind.